Links on Android Authority may earn us a commission. Learn more.

 It's about time we had a good content aggregator for streaming services.

-Overall, I am really digging the new Google TV interface.
+Overall, we really enjoy the new Google TV interface.
 You can find pretty much any show, movie, or YouTube video super simply using Google Assistant for voice search, and being able to control your smart home with the Google Assistant is just icing on the cake.
 I’ve had plenty of nights in where I’m watching a movie with my roommates, and when someone has a question we can quickly ask the Google Assistant.
 It’s a full Assistant experience built into your media center.

 When the Chromecast with Google TV first launched, we called the inability to have more than one user profile its weakest feature.
 It took months of waiting, and multiple reassurances from Google, but the fix has finally arrived.
 You can now build profiles for each member of your family, complete with recommendations tailored to your watching habits.